-U.S. History: Early American history; early modern history; political culture; history of religion; antiquity; reception
+U.S. History: Early American history; American religious history; intellectual culture; antiquity; reception

-Kristofer Stinson received his BA in history from Northwest Nazarene University in Idaho where he was recognized for both his work in Early American history and in secondary education.
-He is currently a graduate student in the Department of History and Art History and focuses on the political and intellectual culture of Early America and the Atlantic World.
+Kristofer Stinson received his BA in history from Northwest Nazarene University, where he was recognized for both his work in Early American history and in secondary education, and his MA in history from George Mason University.
+He is currently a PhD student in the Department of History and Art History and focuses on the religious and intellectual culture of Early America and the Atlantic World.

 HIST125: Intro to World History